0atman/noboilerplate/scripts/40-compiler-driven-development.md

 ```

 notes:
-We write the simplest code that makes our new test pass, hardcoding, as I'm doing here, is not only acceptible but encouraged!
+We write the simplest code that makes our new test pass, hardcoding, as I'm doing here, is not only acceptable but encouraged!
 Your tests should not be fooled by hardcoded answers, should they?
+And if you can't write a test comprehensive enough to fail a hardcoded solution... maybe you've discovered that hardcoding is the correct answer this time!
+LLVM might actually do this for you, behind the scenes.

 ---